 The Best Things to do in NYC with Kids

 What to do in New York with kids you ask?
 With so many things to do in Manhattan alone, it can be hard to narrow down what to do in NYC.
 Don’t try to do it all.
 Even if you’re there for 2 weeks, you’ll never see it all!
 It’s best to pick a few things that appeal to you and take it easy.
 Especially if you’re visiting NYC with kids.
-The city can be very overstimulating, so try to pace yourself, at least for their sakes.
+The city can be very overstimulating, so try to pace yourself, at least for their sake.
 These are a few of my favorite things to do in NYC.
 What to do with kids in NYC:

 Take Some New York City Tours